PulkitBanta/ProductSearch/README.md

 ### Backend

-- Navigate to the backend folder.
+- Navigate to the projects folder inside Backend.
 - Run `server.bat` file in Windows.
 - `mvn install && mvn spring-boot:run` in Linux or Unix System.